konveyor/konveyor.github.io/content/Move2Kube/concepts.md

 - `kind` : `string` - Resource type contained in the YAML file which should be labeled `Transformer` for transformers.
 - `metadata` : `object` - Defines the transformer name and can set optional labels used to enable or disable the transformer.
     - `name` : `string` - Transformer name.
-    - `labels` : `object ([string]: string)` - Set of labels similar to Kubernetes used to enable/disable a set of transformers during both planning and tranformation phases.
+    - `labels` : `object ([string]: string)` - Set of labels similar to Kubernetes used to enable/disable a set of transformers during both planning and transformation phases.
 For more details run the `move2kube help transform` command.
 - `spec` : `object` - Main transformer data.
     - `class` : `string` - Mandatory field specifying which Move2Kube internal implementation to use for this transformer.
 Examples are: `Kubernetes`, `Parameterizer`, `GolangDockerfileGenerator`, `Executable`, `Starlark`, etc.
     - `isolated` : `boolean` - If true, the transformer will receive a full unmodified copy of the source directory.
 By default, transformers do not run in isolation but instead receive a temporary directory containing a copy of the source directory that has already been used by other transformers.
 If other transformers have created temporary files, all of those files will be visible to the transformer.